Work-related activity

 (2) The Secretary of State must determine whether a person who is required to undertake work-related activity has failed to do so and, if so, whether the person has shown good cause for the failure.

-For universal credit, section 21(2) of the Welfare Reform Act 2012, and for contributory ESA in a full service universal credit area, section 11F(2) of the Welfare Reform Act 2007, provide –
+For universal credit, section 21(2) of the 2012 Act, and for new-style contributory ESA, section 11F(2) of the 2007 Act, provide –

 The Secretary of State may, subject to this Part, impose a work preparation requirement… on a person [who has limited capability for work / entitled to employment and support allowance]...